moonrayspex/moonrayspex.github.io/content/projects/creations/lake_explorer.md

 Scope of project is lakes in Peterborough and the Kawarthas.
 Designed for general and citizen-scientist users.
-Made as part of collaborative final project for GIS program at Fleming College.
+Made as part of collaborative final project for GIS program at Fleming College in partnership with Kawartha Conservation.
 Teammates include L. Greidanus and K. Jones-McGowan.